Zyttal/Snake-Game/README.md

 # Snake Game in C with SDL2 Library (Linux)

-This Snake game, crafted in C using the powerful SDL2 library, is a thrilling take on the classic.
-Dive into the nostalgic realm of retro gaming as you maneuver a snake across the screen, gobbling up pixels and growing longer with each meal.
+Explore this multiplayer Snake game developed in C, utilizing the potent SDL2 library for enriched graphics and seamless gameplay.
+Navigate your snake across the screen and try to be the last Snake alive against 3 other players.

 ## Features: